Parameter Values

 Value list objects can have parameters.

-For example, if your query contains parameters like @country_id and @state_id, then the query for state values can use the @country_id parameter.
+2. Dynamic Value Selection: If your query includes parameters like @country_id and @state_id, the query for state values can utilize the @country_id parameter.
+When a user changes the @country_id parameter, the state query reloads with the new value (before the main query).

 Reloading Value Lists